IshanKaushik/WorkDistribution/README.md

 Description : Work distribution for provided agents with given skills

 This project is built with Spring boot 2 framework.
+It utilies fat jar depoyement with nested Tomcat server and H2 database

 Exposed are 3 API endpoints :
 1. http://localhost:8098/task-service/api/task/add

     This enpoint adds the new task with given priority ("low"/"high") and skills ("skill1", "skill2" and "skill3)